Anxiety Disorders and Drug Addiction

 Anxiety is a big word, covering a wide variety of conditions and symptoms that affect millions of people.
 While the concept of anxiety is universally understood, the mechanics and implications of the medical state can surprise people, in addition to the connection between anxiety and drug addiction.
-Recovery is always possible, but part of treatment comes from grasping the full scope of anxiety and what it means when it comes to substance abuse.
+Recovery is always possible, but part of treatment comes from grasping the full scope of anxiety and its association with substance abuse.

 Different Types of Anxiety

 Anxiety disorder comes in many forms.
-Generalized anxiety disorder is a very common presentation, where people excessively fret and stress over everyday topics, such as their relationships, financial situations, health, or even having anxiety itself.
-These worries occur even if there is no tangible reason for them to feel this way (i.e., the relationship is secure, finances are good, and they have no health concerns).
+Generalized anxiety disorder is a common presentation, where people excessively fret and stress over everyday issues, such as their relationships, financial situations, health, or even having anxiety itself.
+These worries occur whether or not there is a tangible reason for them to feel this way (i.e., the relationship is secure, finances are good, and they have no health concerns).6

 Then there is panic disorder, where individuals are gripped by such fear and tension that they have difficulty breathing, tremble uncontrollably, and feel nauseated.
-According to the American Psychiatric Association, this is a serious form of anxiety disorder that affects 2%–3% of the U.S. population in any given year, and is twice as common in women as in men.7
+According to the Anxiety and Depression Association of America, this is a serious form of anxiety disorder that affects 2%–3% of the U.S. population in any given year, and is twice as common in women as in men.7

-People can start to feel the onset of social anxiety disorder even weeks before they are due to meet with another person, or they might experience panic disorder-like symptoms if they believe they are being judged or watched by others in a large setting.
-Again, as with anxiety overall, there may be no basis for this assumption, but the anxiety disorder will be relentless nonetheless.
+People may start to feel the impact of social anxiety disorder even weeks before they are due to meet with another person, or they might experience panic if they believe they are being judged or watched by others in a large setting.
+Again, as with anxiety overall, there may be no basis for this assumption, but the anxiety disorder will be relentless, nonetheless.

 Signs of an Anxiety Attack